AnujxYadav/SimpleRISC-Assembler-and-Simulator/README.md

 -> Assembler code written in c++

--> Simulator code written in ython
+-> Simulator code written in python